 I get paralyzed from too many options and end up not making a decision at all.
 And from what I’ve read, I’m not alone in this.

 Barry Schwartz illustrates this idea in his book, The Paradox of Choice.
 He discusses a study in which researchers set up two displays of jams in a food store.
 One display had six choices, the other had 24.
 They found that 30% of the customers exposed to the six choices bought a jar.
 While only 3% exposed to the 24 choices did the same.

 This isn’t the only study that has such findings either.
 I guess we all need to take the saying “variety is the spice of life,” with a grain of salt.

 Too many choices can be detrimental.
 That’s why simplifying your life can feel so good.
-It’s why you hear about people like Mark Zuckerberg, Bill Gates, and Steve Jobs wearing the same thing every day.
+It’s why you hear about people like Mark Zuckerberg, Bill Gates, and Steve Jobs wearing the same clothes every day.